INS Varsha

 INS Varsha, an Indian Navy's naval base in Andhra Pradesh state under Project Varsha to house India's nuclear submarine fleet, is being developed and expanded in phases at Rambilli 50 km south of Visakhapatnam, the headquarters of the navy's Eastern Naval Command.
 While the crew belongs to the Indian Navy, operational control resides with the Strategic Forces Command in Delhi.
 Arihant-class nuclear submarines will be based at INS Varsha.
 The naval bases lies on the confluence of Sarada and Varaha rivers.

+It is designated as Naval Operational Alternative Base (NOAB).

 History

 As early as in 2005, Project Varsha base was planned to be located within a radius of approximately 200 km from Visakhapatnam in order to de-congest the Visakhapatnam Port, which is being used by both the Navy and the civilian Ministry of Shipping.
 The Navy's dockyards at Vizag was facing shortage of berthing space due to the rapid expansion of the Eastern fleet, which grew from 15 major warships in 2006 to 46 in 2012, and is still expanding.
 Initially, Gangavaram, 10 km south of Visakhapatnam, was considered for the new base, but Rambilli was chosen as the final location to construct the naval base.